NETWAYS/ansible-role-logstash/docs/connector-pipelines.md

 Here the `default` connector only receives the events that haven't already been sent to one of the others.

+## Extra configuration ##

+### Congestion threshold ###

+Every Output can have a `congestion:` option with a numerical value.
+If the Redis key already holds more items than the value says, the output will stop.

 ## Caveats ##

 There are still some minor issues you need to keep in mind: